Dipsacus: Description

 Teasels are easily identified with their prickly stem and leaves, and the inflorescence of purple, dark pink, lavender or white flowers that form a head on the end of the stem(s).
 The inflorescence is ovoid, 4–10 cm long and 3–5 cm broad, with a basal whorl of spiny bracts.
 The first flowers begin opening in a belt around the middle of the spherical or oval flowerhead, and then open sequentially toward the top and bottom, forming two narrow belts as the flowering progresses.
 The dried head persists afterwards, with the small (4–6 mm) seeds maturing in mid autumn.
 In rainy weather, some seeds may germinate when still in the seedhead (vivipary).

 Carnivory

+Carnivory in teasels was discussed by Francis Darwin (son of Charles Darwin) in a paper held by the Royal Society.

 Rain water can collect in the cup-like receptacles that form where sessile leaves join the stem; this structure may perform the function of preventing sap-sucking insects such as aphids from climbing the stem.
-Carnivory in teasels was discussed by Francis Darwin (son of Charles Darwin) in a paper held by the Royal Society.
+These receptacles in turn may also be used to collect the nutrients from any animal matter that accumulates within them, making them a form of protocarnivorous plant.

 Contemporary attempts to replicate Darwin's experiments on the common teasel continue to fuel debate over whether or not Dipsacus is truly carnivorous.
 A 2011 study revealed increased seed production (but not height) dependent on both amount and nature of introduced animal supplementation, while 2019 experiments suggested that the increased seed set was a response to poor soil conditions rather than proof of proto-carnivory.
 The leaf shape is lanceolate, 20–40 cm long and 3–6 cm broad, with a row of small spines on the underside of the midrib.